 For the full list of ingredients and amounts, please go to the recipe card below.

 - Gluten Free Flour Blend – I tested this recipe with Bob’s Red Mill 1:1 Gluten Free Flour Blend, King Arthur Measure for Measure, and Cup4Cup.
 Other blends will also work well, but you may need to tweak the moisture level depending on the grain-to-starch ratio of your blend.
 Note with Bob’s 1:1 flour, I needed 1 TBSP of additional water.
-KA Measure for Measure I didn’t need any additional water.
-Also, note that Cup4Cup is not dairy-free because it contains dried milk powder.
+KA Measure for Measure: I did not need any additional water.

-- Xanthan Gum – If your blend doesn’t contain a binder, you must add xanthan gum or psyllium husk.
+- Xanthan Gum – If your blend does not contain a binder, you must add xanthan gum or psyllium husk.

-- Baking Powder – You must use aluminum-free baking powder.
+- Baking Powder – Use aluminum-free baking powder to avoid a bitter, metallic aftertaste.

 - Salt, Dried Basil or Italian Seasonings, and Garlic Powder.